 The Centennial Trail Argonne Gap project is noted as a recognized need in Horizon 2050.
+The project description has been adjusted to clarify its general scope.

 The Indian Bluff Trail as noted in this comment has been added to the Bike Priority Network map.